The Catalonia region of Eastern Spain, which runs from Barcelona to the French border, has long been home to

 While not something I'd typically order a la carte, the meat was moist, tender, and beautifully presented.

 We eat with our eyes, and it's clear the pastry chef at Massana has an eye for presentation.

 I loved the creative approach taken with the floral tea dessert.

-The clear teapot evokes a subtle sense of voyeurism.
-It casts an artistic shadow, too.
+The clear teapot evokes a subtle sense of voyeurism and casts an artistic shadow, too.

 The egg wasn't scrambled when the dish was presented.